-AP Psychology\+ (251)
+AP Psychology\+ (251) Grade 11-12 5 credits DUAL CREDIT ELIGIBLE

-Grade 11-12

-5 credits Prerequisite (Current Sophomores): Completion of AP History 1 with a minimum average of 93.
+Prerequisite (Current Sophomores): Completion of AP History 1 with a minimum grade of 93.

-Prerequisite (Current Juniors): Completion of AP History 2 with a minimum average of 77, or Honors US History 2 with a minimum average of 85, or CP Psychology with a minimum average of 93.
+Prerequisite (Current Juniors): Completion of AP History 2 with a minimum grade of 77, or Honors US History 2 with a minimum grade of 85, or CP Psychology with a minimum grade of 93.